 Dare to be different

 It’s pointless spending time designing an awesome logo if it’s virtually identical to a competitor.
 Designing a logo is the perfect opportunity to create a mark that genuinely reflects the personality of your business.
 Check out the competition, see what’s already out there, what works and what doesn’t!
 What colour palette they use?
 If it’s an organics company and everyone else is using green as their primary brand colour, why not try something different!
 If the majority are using a leaf as a mark or emblem, then don’t do the same.

-With all the identities we create, we stick to our proven formula, keep it simple, make it relevant, design it to be adaptable and make sure it’s distinctive.
+With all the identities I create, I stick to my proven formula, keep it simple, make it relevant, design it to be adaptable and make sure it’s distinctive.

 Simple + Relevant + Adaptable + Distinctive

 A simple logo helps to make it instantly recognisable and much more memorable, quickly giving the viewer the ability to focus on the message you want to communicate.
 Done well, a clean, uncluttered and clever logo can say a lot with very little!

 A well-designed logo should be appropriate for its intended purpose to instil confidence.
 It doesn't have to be a literal representation of your product or service, but it must connect with the values & qualities of your business and brand.
 The consideration of shape, style, colour and choice of fonts all play a significant part in striking a chord with your intended audience.

 As the business grows and evolves, will the identity need to change with it?
 Does it lend itself to developing an ownable brand identity?
 These are just a few things that need to be considered during the development of any logo.
 By taking the time to get this right at the start can save you a considerable amount of time, effort and money moving forward.
 It pays to own a logo that is flexible in its application.